Work in Canada FAQ

-- A temporary job offer is an offer of Canadian employment that is made for a specific period of time – 6 months, 1 year, etc… You can only begin working, in most cases, after you receive a Temporary Work Permit.
+- A temporary job offer is an offer of Canadian employment that is made for a specific period of time – six months, one year, etc… You can only begin working, in most cases, after you receive a Temporary Work Permit.

 - A permanent job offer is an offer of Canadian employment that is made for an indeterminate period of time.
 You can only begin working after you receive your Canada Immigration Visa.

 For more information, visit the arranged employment page.